PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 #### Using a token to make a new connection

 Since tokens are objects, they can be used to make a connection.
 Just use `token: <token object>` in the connection parameters.
+E.g.

+  `Jamf.connect token: my_token`

 As long as the token is valid on the API host, and hasn't expired, it will work until it expires, or is invalidated from elsewhere.

-When using a token object this way, you don't need to provide any host, port, user, pw, or use_ssl values, and any provided via URL or parameters will be ignored.
+When using a token object this way, any host, port, user, pw, or use_ssl parameters are ignored, whether explicitly set, or in a URL.

 #### Token strings work too